peterkchung/peterkchung/README.md

 ## Hi, I'm Peter. 👋

-I'm a ML engineer currently focused on developing AI agents for production.
+I'm a ML engineer working on AI agents for production.

 <!--
 **peterkchung/peterkchung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.